-320 information-filtered through our adaptive biases-over our direct experience or basic intuitions.
+Because of the dependence that human ancestors increasingly had to place on such complex, often nonintuitive, products of cumulative cultural evolution, natural selection may have favored a willingness to rely on culturally acquired information-filtered through our adaptive biases-over our direct experience or basic intuitions.
 To see this, consider that many foragers process plant foods to remove toxins without conscious knowledge of what happens without processing (Beck 1992).
-Such foods often contain low dosages of toxins 325 that cause little harm for months or even years, and don't badly damage the food's flavor.
+Such foods often contain low dosages of toxins that cause little harm for months or even years, and don't badly damage the food's flavor.
 However, such toxins will accumulate and eventually cause severe health problems and death.
 A naïve learner who favors his own experience of eating the foods without the arduous processing will do less work in the short run, but possibly die in the long run.
 Place faith in traditional practices, without understanding why, can be adaptive.
-Similarly, manufacturing complex technologies or medicines often involve a sequence of important steps, most of which cannot be skipped without producing an inferior outcome.
-Experimentation is of limited use in rearranging or dropping steps because even a relatively small number of steps yield a combinatorial explosion of possible alternative procedures.
+Similarly, manufacturing complex technologies or medicines often involves a sequence of important steps, most of which cannot be skipped without producing an inferior outcome.
+Experimentation is of limited use in rearranging or dropping steps because even a relatively small number of steps yields a combinatorial explosion of possible alternative procedures.
 Learners must have faith, and copy all steps.
 This suggests that a willingness to sometimes rely on faith-to believe in cultural traditions over experience or intuitions-is likely a product of evolving in a world with complex cultural adaptations.